titumozammel/human-energy-economics/README.md

 Burnout is the progressive depletion of Human Energy resulting from prolonged physical, cognitive, and emotional demands without adequate recovery.

+Burnout can reduce:

+- cognitive capacity,
+- emotional resilience,
+- physical stamina,
+- attention,
-Burnout can reduce cognitive capacity, emotional resilience, physical stamina, attention, decision quality, and Sustainable Capacity.
+- decision quality, and
+- Sustainable Capacity.

+---

 ## Operational Noise

-Operational Noise is unnecessary organizational friction that consumes Human Energy without creating proportional business value.
+**Operational Noise** is unnecessary organizational friction that consumes Human Energy without creating proportional business value.

 It can originate from: